-Neuropathy is an attack on the nervous system.
-It is one of the complications of diabetes.
+What is neuropathy?
+Neuropathy is nerve damage or an attack on the nervous system.
+It is one of the most common complications of diabetes.
 When blood glucose (sugar) levels stay high for an extended period of time, it can damage the nerves, particularly the nerves in the lower limbs (peripheral neuropathy).
 Certain organs can also be affected, such as the heart, genitals, stomach, intestines and bladder.

 What does Neuropathy mean?